• Skip to primary navigation

 The ingredients for the sugar cookies in separate containers with their text names.

 • Gluten Free Flour- If you also have nut allergies, make sure to use a brand that’s made in a nut free facility.
-I really love to use this gluten free flour because it’s nut safe but it does contain dairy.
-It also contains xanthan gum which really helps give baked goods their bounce.
+I really love to use this gluten free flour because it’s free of the top 9 allergens.
+It also contains xanthan gum which really helps give baked goods their bounce and prevents them from falling apart.

 • Cornstarch- This little bit of cornstarch mixed into the flour prevents the cookies from spreading.
 Without it, the cookies will puff up and spread out when baking.

 • Unsalted Butter or Vegan Baking Sticks- Don’t use melted or softened; the cookies will spread into a giant mess.
+If using vegan butter, make sure it's more on the cold side versus room temperature.

 • Cornstarch and Water- These cookies have no egg so this mixture helps bind everything together.

 • Sugary Sprinkles- Make sure to use gluten free/nut free/vegan if you want this recipe allergy friendly.
+I also use these in my Chocolate Ginger Cookies!

 See my recipe card below for a complete list of the ingredients with measurements.